 GTranslate is a multilingual WordPress automatic translation plugin.
 It uses the online Google Translate system API to translate web pages into any language you want.

 It has a cloud database that stores your specific settings for future reference.
 This means it does not negatively impact the page’s loading time.
-The main issue with the GTranslate plugin is that the translation editor to edit automatic translation is very basic and not very suitable for professional translators.
+The main issue with the GTranslate plugin is that the editing editor to edit automatic translation is very basic and unsuitable for professional translators.

 GTranslate offers a 15-day free trial that covers the translation of unlimited words in all languages.
 However, you cannot access any SEO features using the free trial.
 The first paid plan that includes SEO features costs $30 per month or $299 per year.